 To book a cheap cash fare like my flight to Spain with points, make sure you have some Chase Ultimate Rewards points in your pocket first.
 There are a few great ways to earn them easily.

 The Chase Sapphire Preferred is our #1 starter card.
-It offers a sign-up bonus of 60,000 Ultimate Rewards points after spending $4,000 in the first three months and earns you 2x points for every $1 spent on travel and restaurants.
+It offers a sign-up bonus of 60,000 Ultimate Rewards points after spending $4,000 in the first three months and earns you 2x points for every $1 spent on travel and 3x points per dollar spent at restaurants.
 If you book directly through the Chase Ultimate Rewards portal, every point gets you 1.25 cents toward your ticket.
 So that 60,000-point bonus is worth at least $750 toward travel.
 And the $95 annual fee is reasonable, easily worth these perks.